Machado, Reyes each homer twice in Padres’ 12-2 win vs Cards

+SAN DIEGO (AP) — As a brilliant orange sunset played out above the left-field corner at Petco Park, Manny Machado and the San Diego Padres said goodnight to the St. Louis Cardinals with an impressive power display.

-SAN DIEGO (AP) — Manny Machado homered twice and drove in five runs, and Franmil Reyes also connected twice to carry dominant rookie Chris Paddack and the San Diego Padres to a 12-2 win against the St. Louis Cardinals on Saturday night.
+Machado homered twice and drove in five runs and Franmil Reyes also connected twice — they went back-to-back on consecutive pitches in the seven-run second inning — to boost dominant rookie Chris Paddack to a 12-2 win Saturday night.

 San Diego rookie Fernando Tatis Jr. also homered and finished a triple shy of the cycle.
 The Padres have 16 homers during their four-game winning streak.
 The Cardinals lost their fifth straight and were held to five hits by Paddack and two relievers.

+Machado said he’s more comfortable than at the season’s start, but also credited the atmosphere surrounding the young team.

+“A little bit, I guess,” Machado said.
+“It’s always a new start, but the group that we have here just makes everything so special every single day.
+We come in here with great energy.
+Guys want to work, want to get better.
+They want to learn.
+Having this group that we have here has been pretty awesome.”

-Machado, the $300 million slugger, had his third multihomer game for the Padres.
-Machado and Reyes homered on consecutive pitches from rookie Dakota Hudson (6-4) in a seven-run second, when only one of the runs was earned due to the right-hander’s throwing error.
+Machado and Reyes homered on consecutive pitches from rookie Dakota Hudson (6-4) in the second, when only one of the seven runs was earned due to the right-hander’s throwing error.

-Machado has 19 homers this season and nine in his last 14 games.
-He added a two-run shot in the fourth off Daniel Ponce de Leon off the scoreboard on the facade of the second deck in left-center.
+Machado added a two-run shot in the fourth off Daniel Ponce de Leon off the scoreboard on the facade of the second deck in left-center.

+“We got off to a slower start offensively, but we always expected Manny to be in the middle of everything for us and what he’s done over the last few weeks has been really, really impressive,” manager Andy Green said.

 Reyes, who has 24 homers, had his fifth multihomer game of the year and sixth in his two-season career.
 Tatis hit his 11th, a 440-foot shot to center off Dominic Leone in the eighth.